SEAME-pt/SEA-ME_Team6_2025-26/docs/sprints/sprint16.md

 - Motivation, Communication and Team Spirit.

 - ## **To improve**:
 - When we consider a job done, it really has to be done, otherwise the problem will be bigger in the future.
+- Only approve the wrap up of the loose tasks only when they were tested in convenience.
 - The fact that we didn't know how to handle the car, which could result in accident damage.
 We need to improve that knowledge.

 ## 🔗 Useful Links